-Reports about incidents that might have involved the worker are often provided in the DOE records, either in separate files or embedded in the external, or internal, dosimetry records.
-The dose reconstructor should request records if they may exist, but are not available in the file (e.g., on reading the claimant interview in which a reportable incident involving external dose is described).
-The dose reconstructor needs to determine if the dose from the incident was captured by the dosimetry records of the worker and are already included in the dose reconstruction.
-If not, the dose reconstructor will need to assign the dose from the incident (this may involve the dose reconstructor performing a calculation to determine the dose to assign) in addition to other dose the worker is assigned.
+Reports about incidents that might have involved the worker are often provided in the DOE records, either in separate files or embedded in the external or internal dosimetry records.
+The dose reconstructor should request records if they might exist but are not available in the file (e.g., on reading the claimant interview in which a reportable incident involving external dose is described).
+The dose reconstructor needs to determine if the dose from the incident was captured by the dosimetry records of the worker and is already included in the dose reconstruction.
+If not, the dose reconstructor needs to assign the dose from the incident (which might involve a calculation to determine the dose to assign) in addition to other dose the worker is assigned.